Admitting that your “average level of happiness” has declined

 When having no kids, you had responsibility for no one but yourself.
 Life is on your terms.
 With kids, you’re the last one to be cared for.
 That’s a game changer.

-Now, the key to keep your happiness is to:
+Some easy keys to keep your happiness are to:

 - Do not bury yourself in family life!
 You won’t be a better mom/dad because you never leave home or the kids.
 Get out and enjoy your passions outside of the family.